FoundationDB/fdb-kubernetes-operator/docs/manual/operations.md

 ### Internals

-When the operator recreates a storage Pod it will first update the list of process groups under maintenance in the FDB cluster by adding the following values:
+Before the operator recreates a storage Pod it will first update the list of process groups under maintenance in the FDB cluster by adding the following values:

 ```text
 \xff\x02/org.foundationdb.kubernetes-operator/maintenance/<process-groupd-id> <unix-timestamp>